-Moreover, even for those with partners in paid work there are substantial differences in average weekly earnings, as Figure 17 shows.
-Partner earnings for Pakistanis, Bangladeshis, black Africans and black Caribbeans in shutdown industries are all lower than those of the white British majority.
+Moreover, even for those with partners in paid work, there are substantial differences in average weekly earnings, as Figure 17 shows.
+Partner earnings for Pakistanis, Bangladeshis, black Africans and black Caribbeans in shut-down industries are all lower than those for the white British majority.